withastro/roadmap/proposals/0027-content-schemas.md

 - Frontmatter without type safety is hard to debug
 - Importing globs of content can be slow

-This has led to 3 goals:
+This has led to four goals:
 - Standardize frontmatter type checking at the framework level
 - Provide valuable error messages to debug and correct frontmatter that is malformed
 - Introduce a way to fetch _just_ frontmatter data from your content, avoiding the expensive rendering pipeline
+- Introduce a place for Astro-specific metadata generated from your project

+# Background

 Let's break down the problem space to better understand the value of this proposal.

-# Background

 ## Frontmatter should be easy to use and debug